Insider Selling: Ontrak, Inc. (NYSE:OTRK) Major Shareholder Sells 33,000 Shares of Stock

-Ontrak, Inc. (NYSE:OTRK) major shareholder Terren S. Peizer sold 33,000 shares of the business’s stock in a transaction dated Thursday, June 17th.
-The shares were sold at an average price of $33.18, for a total transaction of $1,094,940.00.
-Major shareholders that own at least 10% of a company’s shares are required to disclose their transactions with the SEC.
+Ontrak, Inc. (NYSE:OTRK) major shareholder Terren S. Peizer sold 33,000 shares of Ontrak stock in a transaction dated Friday, May 21st.
+The stock was sold at an average price of $31.48, for a total value of $1,038,840.00.
+Large shareholders that own more than 10% of a company’s shares are required to disclose their sales and purchases with the SEC.

 About Ontrak